 The flowchart in Figure 1.2 begins with "reported and observed crime."
 Police agencies learn about crime from the reports of victims or other citizens, from discovery by a police officer in the field, from informants, or from investigative and intelligence work.
-Once a law enforcement agency has established that a crime has been committed, the perpetrator must be identified and apprehended in order for the case to proceed through the system.
-Sometimes the offender is apprehended at the scene, but in other cases the police must conduct an investigation to find the perpetrator.
-Either way, the first formal step for most offenders in the criminal justice system is when the police take a suspect into custody for purposes of charging that person with a crime, known as an arrest.
+Once a law enforcement agency has established that a crime has been committed, the perpetrator must be identified and apprehended before the case can proceed through the system.
+Sometimes the person committing the crime is apprehended at the scene, but in other cases, the police must find the perpetrator through an investigation.
+Either way, the first formal step for most persons committing a crime in the criminal justice system is when the police take a suspect into custody for purposes of charging that person with a crime, known as an arrest.